Padre Pio (film)

-Padre Pio is a 2022 biographical film co-written and directed by Abel Ferrara.
+Padre Pio is a 2022 biographical drama film co-written and directed by Abel Ferrara.
 It stars Shia LaBeouf as the titular role of Padre Pio, a Capuchin Franciscan priest who receives the stigmata, in the background of the World War I in Italy.

-The film had its world premiere in Giornate degli Autori section of the 79th Venice International Film Festival on 2 September 2022.
-It was theatrically released in Italy on 18 July 2024 by RS Productions, and in the United States on 2 June 2023 by Gravitas Ventures.
+The film is a co-production of Italy, Germany and the United Kingdom.

 During its production, LaBeouf converted to Catholicism as result of his spiritual experiences in character as Pio, who is venerated as a saint by the Catholic Church.

+The film had its world premiere in the Giornate degli Autori section of the 79th Venice International Film Festival on 2 September 2022.
+It was released theatrically in the United Kingdom on 26 January 2024 by Dazzler Media and in Italy on 18 July 2024 by RS Productions.

 Plot

 It is the year 1920.
 Italian WWI veterans have returned to their impoverished villages.
 Padre Pio arrives at San Giovanni Rotondo after living with his family in Pietrelcina for a number of years.
 While still sick, he continues to encounter Satan.
 Satan reveals himself as the instigator of the war and the sociopolitical problems of San Giovanni.
 While having little contact with the people of this town, Padre Pio learns what the poor are suffering from in the Sacrament of Confession and the Holy Mass, such as when a crippled man walks again because of Padre Pio's prayer.
 Besides the effects of war, such as medical inadequacy, health conditions and labourers dying from the effects of mustard gas, the people suffer from corrupt, wealthy landowners.
 Gerardo, a militaristic anti-socialist, threatens to kill any communal labourers tending his land.
 Many of them join the socialist party as a way to improve their lives.
 However, after they win the first free election in San Giovanni, Gerardo's forces massacre many of them.
 Padre Pio asks God that he may become a suffering servant for their salvation.
 He receives the wounds of Jesus Christ.
 The stigmata disrupts Satan's influence on San Giovanni Rotondo.